-We offer several home loan programs to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and 3 VA-backed loans.
-Learn how these different home loans work, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.
+We offer VA home loan programs to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and 3 VA-backed loans.
+Learn more about the different programs, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.

 How does a VA direct home loan work?